afra91/AWS-SAA-C02-Course/README.md

 #### 1.6.4.2.
 Storage Performance

-- IO Block Size: It is the size of the blocks of data that you are writing to disk.
+- IO (Block) Size: It is the size of the blocks of data that you are writing to or reading from disk per IO operation.
 Determines how to split up the data.
 If your storage block size is 16 kb and you write 64 kb of data, it will use 4 blocks.
 - IOPS: How many reads or writes a system can accommodate per second.
 - Throughput: Rate of data a storage system can store on a particular device, expressed in MB/s (megabyte per second).

 `Block Size * IOPS = Throughput`

-These aren't the only part of the storage chain, but it is a simplification.
+These aren't the only part of the storage chain.
+It is a simplification.
 A system might have a throughput capacity.
 The IOPS might decrease as the block size increases.

 ### 1.6.5.
 Elastic Block Store (EBS)

-- Allocate block storage **volumes** to instances.
+- Provides block storage
+  - It takes raw physical disks and it presents an allocation of these physical disks known as volumes
+  - Instances see block devices and create a file system on these
 - Volumes are isolated to one AZ.
   - The data is highly available and resilient for that AZ.
   - All of the data is replicated within that AZ.
 The entire AZ must have a major fault to go down.
+- Generally, attached to one EC2 instance (or other service) over a storage network
+  - Can be detached from one instance and reattached to another
+  - Only io1 volume types have a multi-attach feature that allows them to be attached to multiple EC2 instances at the same type.
+- A backup of a volume can be created into S3 in the form a snapshot
+  - Snapshots can be used to migrated volumes between AZs
-- Two physical storage types available (SSD/HDD)
+- Different physical storage types, different sizes and different performance profiles
-- Varying level of performance (IOPS, T-put)
-- Billed as GB/month.
+- Billed using GB-month.
-  - If you provision a 1TB for an entire month, you're billed as such.
-  - If you have half of the data, you are billed for half of the month.
+  - The price for 1GB for 1 month would be the same as 2GB for half a month and the same as half a GB for 2 months.
+  - There are some extra charges for certain types of volumes with specific enhanced performance characteristics.
+- There is a maximum per instance performance that can be achieve between the EBS service and a single EC2 instance.
+  - Influenced by the type of volume, the type of the instance and the size of the instance.
+  - These are more than one volume can provide on its own so multiple volumes would be needed to saturate these maximums.
-- Four types of volumes, each with a dominant performance attribute.
+- Four types of volumes, each with a dominant performance attribute:
-  - General purpose SSD (gp2)
+  - General purpose SSD (gp2, gp3)
-  - Provisioned IOPS SSD (io1)
+  - Provisioned IOPS SSD (io1, io2, io2 Block Express)
     - maximum IOPS such as databases
-  - T-put optimized HDD (st1)
+  - Throughput optimized HDD (st1)
-    - maximum t-put for logs or media storage
+    - maximum throughput for logs or media storage
   - Cold HDD (sc1)

 #### 1.6.5.1.
-General Purpose SSD (gp2)
+General Purpose SSD (gp2, gp3)

-Uses a performance bucket architecture based on the IOPS it can deliver.
-The GP2 starts with 5,400,000 IOPS allocated.
-It is all available instantly.

-You can consume the capacity quickly or slowly over the life of the volume.
-The capacity is filled back based upon the volume size.
-Min of 100 IOPS added back to the bucket per second.

-Above that, there are 3 IOPS/GiB of volume size.
-The max is 16,000 IOPS.
-This is the **baseline performance**

-Default for boot volumes and should be the default for data volumes.
-Can only be attached to one EC2 instance at a time.
+Two types:
+- gp2
+- gp3

+gp2 and gp3 volumes can be as small as 1GB or as large as 16TB

+gp2 volumes are created with IO credit allocation.
+An IO credit allows you to use an IO operation.

+gp2 volumes can be thought of as IO Buckets with a capacity of 5.4 million IO credits that fill at the **Baseline Performance** rate of the volume.
+All volumes start with their maximum capacity.

+An IO Bucket fills with a minimun of 100 IO credits per second regardless of volume size.
+Beyond this, it fills with 3 IO credits per second per GB of volume size.
+These rates constitute the **Baseline Performance**, which can go up to a maximum of 16000 IO credits per second.

+Can burst up to 3000 IOPS for volumes smaller than 1 TB.
+Great for boots and initial workloads.

+If you are consuming more IO credits than the rate at which the bucket is refilling then you are depleting the bucket.

+gp3 volumes are not based on a credit bucket architecture as gp2.

+Every gp3 volume regardless of size starts with a standard 3000 IOPS and a throughput of 125 MB/s.

+The base price for gp3 is approximately 20% cheaper than gp2 and you can pay extra cost for up to 16000 IOPS or 1000 MB/s.
+This throughput is 4 times faster than gp2 whose maximum is 250 MB/s.

+With gp2 and gp3 volumes you can achieve a maximum of 260000 IOPS per instance and a throughput of 70000 MB/s per instance.

 #### 1.6.5.2.
-Provisioned IOPS SSD (io1)
+Provisioned IOPS SSD (io1, io2, io2 Block Express)

-You pay for capacity and the IOPs set on the volume.
-This is good if your volume size is small but need a lot of IOPS.

-50:1 IOPS to GiB Ratio
-64,000 is the max IOPS per volume assuming 16 KiB I/O.

-Good for latency sensitive workloads such as mongoDB.
+Three types:
+- io1
+- io2
+- io2 Block Express

+IOPS can be adjusted independently of the size of the volume and are designed for super high performance situations.

+With io1 and io2 you can achieve a maximum of 64000 IOPS per volume and a maximum of 1000 MB/s of throughput per volume.
+With io2 Block Express you can achieve 256000 IOPS per volume and 4000 MB/s of throughput per volume.

+io1 and io2 volumes can be as small as 4 GB or as large as 16TB. io2 Block Express volumes can be as small as 4 GB or as large as 64 TB.

+For these types of volumes you pay for both the size and the provisioned IOPS that you need.

+There is a maximum at the size to performance ratio.
+For io1 it is 50 IOPS per GB of volume size which is bigger than the 3 IOPS per GB for gp2.
+For io2 this increases to 500 IOPS per GB of volume size.
+For io2 Block Express it is 1000 IOPS per GB of volume size.

+With io1 and io2 Block Express volumes you can achieve a maximum of 260000 IOPS per instance and a throughput of 7500 MB/s per instance.
+With io2 volumes these decrease to 160000 IOPS per instance and 4750 MB/s per instance.

+Used for high performance, latency sensitive workloads, IO intensive NoSQL and relational databases.
+A common use case is when you have smaller volumes but need super high performance.

-Multi-attach allows them to attach to multiple EC2 instances at once.
+io1 volumes types are the only ones that can be attached to multiple EC2 instances at the same time.

 #### 1.6.5.3.
-HDD Volume Types
+HDD Volume Types (st1, sc1)

-- great value
-- great for high throughput vs IOPs
-- 500 GiB - 16 TiB
-- Neither can be used for EC2 boot volumes.
-- Good for streaming data on a hard disk.
-  - Media conversion with large amounts of storage.
-- Frequently accessed high throughput intensive workload
-  - log processing
-  - data warehouses
-- The access patterns should be sequential
-  - Massive inefficiency for small reads and writes

-Two types
+Two types:
 - st1
-  - Starts at 1 TiB of credit per TiB of volume size.
-  - 40 MB/s baseline per TiB
-  - Burst of 250 MB/s per TiB
-  - Max t-put of 500 MB/s
+  - Throughput optimized HDD
+  - Less expensive than SDD volumes
+  - Because it is HDD-based it is not great at random access.
+It is designed for data that needs to be written or read in a sequential way.
+  - 125 GB to 16 TB in size
+  - Maximum of 500 IOPS and, since IO on HDD-based volumes is measured as 1 MB blocks, it means a maximum throughput of 500 MB/s.
+  - Has a credit bucket architecture as gp2 volumes but with MB/s instead of IOPS.
+  - Baseline performance of 40 MB/s for every TB of volume size and a burst to a maximum of 250 MB/s for every TB of volume size.
+  - Designed for frequently accessed high throughput intensive sequential workloads such as big data, data warehousing and log processing.
 - sc1
-  - Designed for less frequently accessed data, it fills slower.
-  - 12 MB/s baseline per TiB
-  - Burst of 80 MB/s per TiB
+  - Cold HDD
+  - Even cheaper than st1
+  - 125 GB to 16 TB in size
-  - Max t-put of 250 MB/s
+  - Maximum of 250 IOPS and a maximum throughput of 250 MB/s

-#### 1.6.5.4.
-EBS Exam Power Up

-- Volumes are created in an AZ, isolated in that AZ.
-- If an AZ fails, the volume is impacted.
-- Highly available and resilient in that AZ.
-The only reason for failure is if the whole AZ fails.
-- Generally one volume to one instance, except **io1** with multi-attach
-- Has a GB/m fee regardless of instance state.
+  - Has a credit bucket architecture as gp2 volumes but with MB/s instead of IOPS.
-- EBS maxes at 80k IOPS per instance and 64k vol (io1)
-- Max 2375 MB/s per instance, 1000 MiB/s (vol) (io1)
+  - Baseline performance of 12 MB/s for every TB of volume size and a burst to a maximum of 80 MB/s for every TB of volume size.
+  - Designed for less frequently accessed workloads such as archives

 ### 1.6.6.
 EC2 Instance Store